fcanas/SafeCast/README.md

 pod 'SafeCast'
 ```

-### Be concice and direct with your intent
+### Be concise and direct with your intent

-It definitely takes fewer lines of code.
+It takes fewer lines of code than writing your own type checks.
 In my opinion it's easier to read and think about than the more verbose way of doing it safely.
 It keeps your type-safety checks up front and at a high level.

 ### Be Safe